hmlendea/more-cultural-names/README.md

 Currently, the development focuses on the following areas:

 - Landed title names for your native language (you can start with neighbouring countries)
-- Missing HIP names for counties and baronies that both have the same name but only one (usually the county) has culture-specific names associated
 - Minor titles and jobs localisations

 # Development guidelines